miracum/recruit/docs/trino/index.md

 The advantage is that no semantic transformation from mapping FHIR resources to the OMOP CDM is necessary.

 To create the necessary tables, you can install a Pathling server and use the [`$import` operation](https://pathling.csiro.au/docs/server/operations/import) to import FHIR bulk exports.
+You can find a demo setup for this approach at <https://github.com/bzkf/trino-on-fhir> as well.
-If you're using Kafka, then <https://github.com/bzkf/fhir-to-lakehouse> works as well.
+If you're using Kafka, then <https://github.com/bzkf/fhir-to-lakehouse> is another way.

 Because the return values of an SQL query can be arbitrary, the `query-fhir-trino` module assumes that one of the result columns is called `patient_id` and contains the FHIR ID of the Patient ressource satisfying the eligibility criteria.